shasanka2710/devgenie/ReadMe.md

-# DevGenie 🪄 – AI-Powered SonarQube Issue Resolver
+# DevGenie 🪄 – AI-Powered Coding Companion

 **DevGenie** is an AI-powered utility designed to automate the resolution of SonarQube issues and streamline the software development lifecycle.
 With its intuitive web interface and automated workflow, DevGenie empowers developers to address code issues efficiently, reducing technical debt and accelerating delivery.